Enter

 What if you'd bought Bitcoin instead?

 Pick any dollar amount and any past date.
-We'll show you what that money would be worth today in Bitcoin vs. the S&P 500.
+The calculator shows what that money would be worth today in Bitcoin vs. the S&P 500.

 (data goes back to Q1 2013)